jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 %}

-## Major chords on entire fretboard
+## Major chords on the entire fretboard

 The following figures illustrate how CAGED shapes fit together on the fretboard, and point the way toward playing all the chords in a given key in one position